 As an orthodontist, you can give comfort, confidence and improved health to patients by helping to properly align their teeth and mouth.
-Discover the best orthodontist schools in the country, and find out what degree programs they offer in the field.
+Discover some of the best orthodontist schools in the country, and find out what degree programs they offer in the field.
 Schools offering Dental Assisting degrees can also be found in these popular choices.

 What Should I Look For in a Top Orthodontist School?